 MenStyleFashion was invited for a 2-day press trip in Munich to experience the Ford Edge for ourselves, the largest and most luxurious car in Ford’s SUV lineup.
-Upon arrival at Munich Airport we were presented with a choice of 2 different models to test drive and we started of with the Ford Edge Sport and the 6 speed automatic version with 210 HP diesel engine.
+Upon arrival at Munich Airport, we were presented with a choice of 2 different models to test drive and we started off with the Ford Edge Sport and the 6-speed automatic version with 210 HP diesel engine.

 The Ford Edge Sport Model

 Just before our presentation stop we were presented with a light off-road track to test the off-road capabilities of this all-wheel-drive SUV.
 I switched the display on the dashboard to show me the power distribution between the wheels as I navigated the humps and mud tracks.
 The Edge is fitted out with multiple sensors to work out the optimal power distribution.
 The display looked impressive but I doubt many people will not use it.

 At the car presentation, I was presented with a cut open car to get a closer look at some of the details.
 Via interactive presentations, I learned about the noise cancellation keeping this car extremely quiet and also many of the additional features as lane control, blind-spot warning, active steering, traffic sign recognition etc. It is an impressive list.